A national, integrated online resource that provides access to a broad and fascinating range of Irish historical archives.

 Competition for LEGO® brick enthusiasts aged 4-12 years themed on the built, natural and cultural heritage of Ireland.

-The Heritage Council is calling on children across the country to put their imagination to good use this summer by using LEGO® bricks to recreate their favourite example of Irish built, natural or cultural heritage.
+In the summer of 2020, The Heritage Council called on children across the country to recreate their favourite example of Irish built, natural or cultural heritage using LEGO® bricks.

 · Built Heritage: 4-7 years

 · Built Heritage: 8-12 years

 · Natural Heritage: 4-7 years

 · Cultural Heritage: 8-12 years